Prostitution in Vietnam

 Prostitution in Vietnam is illegal and considered a serious crime.
 Nonetheless, Vietnam's Ministry of Labour, Invalids and Social Affairs (MOLISA) has estimated that there were 71,936 :prostitutes in the country in 2013.
-Other estimates puts the number at up to 200,000.
+Other estimates put the number at up to 200,000.

-Sex workers organizations report that law enforcement is abusive and corrupt.
+Sex workers' organizations report that law enforcement is abusive and corrupt.

 MOLISA reported that in 2011, 750 prostitutes and 300 pimps were arrested.
 251 businesses had their business licenses revoked for involvement in the sex trade that year.

 History

 period

 It is unclear when prostitution and other forms of sex work first appeared in Vietnam.
 Possibly the earliest depiction or mention of female sex work in Vietnam is in The Tale of Kiều (Truyện Kiều), an epic poem written c.
-1800 by celebrated Vietnamese writer Nguyễn Du.
-The poem's story centers on the life of Thúy Kiều, a young woman living in mid-16th century Đại Việt who sacrifices herself to save her family.
-To prevent the imprisonment of her brother and father, she sells herself into marriage, unaware that her new husband is a pimp, who forces her into sex work.
+1800 by the celebrated Vietnamese writer Nguyễn Du.
+The poem's story centers on the life of Thúy Kiều, a young woman living in mid-16th-century Đại Việt who sacrifices herself to save her family.
+To prevent the imprisonment of her brother and father, she sells herself into marriage, unaware that her new husband is a pimp who forces her into sex work.
 Despite the poem's focus on forced sex work, it remains popular and moving even for present-day readers, suggesting that sex work is not strictly taboo in Vietnamese society.

-The poem is set during the reign of the Jiajing Emperor of Ming China, at a time when Đại Việt was politically independent from China but asserted its membership in a shared, Confucian cultural world alongside China.
+The poem is set during the reign of the Jiajing Emperor of Ming China, when Đại Việt was politically independent from China but asserted its membership in a shared, Confucian cultural world alongside China.
 Unsurprisingly, the poem depicts a form of sex work that resembles Chinese courtesan culture.
 The protagonist, Kiều, is not just a provider of sexual services but also an entertainer, a performer, and a potential lover.
 This view of female sex work in Đại Việt, though fictional, complicates the assumption that sex work is necessarily or has always been a transactional exchange of sex for money.
-The poem reveals a 19th century understanding of sex work in Vietnam that is rooted in performative and affective, not just sexual, labor.
+The poem reveals a 19th-century understanding of sex work in Vietnam that is rooted in performative and affective, not just sexual, labor.
 Its continued resonance suggests that this understanding of sex work persists in the present.